WebAhead/master-reference/coursebook/general/client-project-readmes.md

   - Any stretch goals or ideas for the next sprint.
 ### Contributing
   - If you're accepting contributions, how to do so.
-### MIT license
+### License
-  -  Remember to include a `LICENSE` file containing the MIT licence copy in your root
+  -  Remember to include a `LICENSE` file containing the license copy in your root - see how [here](https://help.github.com/en/articles/adding-a-license-to-a-repository).
+We recommend [MIT](https://choosealicense.com/licenses/mit/).

 ## Some good examples: